fatemedbghi/chainstore/README.md

-use this command to run
+use this command to run\n
 ./StoreCalculator.out commands.txt assets